cruppstahl/libfor/README.md

 This library only works with little-endian CPUs.

-Tested on Linux.
+Tested on Linux and Windows (Visual Studio 2013).
 Porting it should not be difficult.

 Acknowledgement
 ------------------------